Trent122/Student-Information-DAPP/README.md

  A simple application that allows students for interaction with their clubs, sports, and career path initiatives (Like a school consular).
 Provided in this repo is a simple HTML site working with CLI-bootstrap,Ropsten test network metamask,and remixIDE for testing our smart contracts.

+Running
+The Web3 RPC location will be picked up from the truffle.js file.

+Clone this repo
+npm install
+Make sure testrpc is running on its default port.
+Then: npm run start - Starts the development server npm run build - Generates a build truffle test - Run the rest suite (there are no tests at the moment) If you npm run start, the app will be available at http://localhost:3001.

 ## MetaMask Confirmation With Test-Net